 Looking at the many examples provided in these articles, I hope we can agree that most teams have some meetings which are required to successfully achieve their goals.
 If we accept that we need at least some meetings, we can reject the lazy idea that we’ll fix our unproductive meeting problem by just cancelling lots of meetings.

-Instead, we'll consider the predictability and interdependence of the work, and plot an appropriate meeting cadence to support it.
-As Shishir Mehrotra, CEO of Coda, puts it, you should design your meeting system with the goal of ensuring every conversation has a home.
+Instead, we’ll consider the predictability and interdependence of the work, and plot an appropriate meeting cadence to support it.
+Talk to your team about your meetings!
+As Shishir Mehrotra, CEO of Coda, puts it, you should work together to design your meeting system with the goal of ensuring every conversation has a home.

 What does it mean for every conversation to have a home?